arunfloyd/learnAngluar/README.md

  -> Here we are not reaching out to the server to request a new piece of HTML data, every time we
     navigate to a different URL
  -> This allows us to create an application which is fast and reactive

+->> Component

+ -> A component is a piece of user interface
+ -> Every Angular application has at least one component